-SECTION I GENERAL SCHOOL OPERATION
+GENERAL OPERATION

-STUDENT'S 18 YEARS OR OLDER
+STUDENT'S 18 YEARS OR OLDER (Adult Students)

-Adult students are faced with a number of differing decisions in comparison to other students who are, by law, considered minors.
+Adult students face a number of differing decisions in comparison to other students who are, by law, considered minors.
 Adult students are permitted to attend school tuition-free until the age of 21.
 This offers these students an opportunity to complete their high school education under a normal school program.